hoducninh/rainbow-challenge/README.md

 ## Methodology

-After undestanding business problem, heere is steps for our machine learning project:
+After undertanding business problem, here is steps for our machine learning project:

 1. Data cleaning and formatting
 2. Exploratory data analysis